 Hello, and thanks for visiting!

-The fact that you’re on this page probably means that you either have Autism Spectrum Disorder (or suspect you might do) or you have been on the receiving end of Narcissistic Abuse.
-I specialise in working with women with Autism Spectrum Disorder and people who have experienced narcissistic abuse and am on Psychology Today’s in-house panel of experts where I write regularly on these subjects.
+The fact that you’re on this page probably means that you either have Autism Spectrum Disorder (or suspect you might do).
+I specialise in working with women with Autism Spectrum Disorder and am on Psychology Today’s in-house panel of experts where I write regularly on this subjects.
 I’ve now shared everything I know about women with autism in my latest publication “Women with Autism: Accepting and Embracing Autism Spectrum Disorder as You Move Towards an Authentic Life”.

 I was diagnosed with Autism Spectrum Disorder in my late forties and this discovery has transformed how I view my past and how I manage my present life.
 Particularly with regard to current management, I am aware of those things in life which are difficult – such as excessive socialising – and have measures in place to deal with them.
 Discovering I had Autism Spectrum Disorder has helped me with the self-esteem issues I’d suffered with for a lifetime.
 Realising that some of my ways of being were simply due to the way my brain worked, as opposed to searching for what was “wrong” with me, changed the way I viewed myself and the world.